 The sun can be fierce throughout the year so heatstroke and heat exhaustion are always a risk.
 Adequate sunglasses, hats and high factor sun creams are essential, especially for children.

-Public hospitals, where the medical facilities are very good, will deal with emergencies free of charge, however it would be wise to take out medical insurance to cover all eventualities, especially if you need to attend a private hospital or clinic where treatment can be quite expensive.
+Only emergency cases at the A&E Public hospitals can be seen free of charge.
+Public hospitals, where the medical facilities are very good, will deal with emergencies free of charge, however, it would be wise to take out medical insurance to cover all eventualities, especially if you need to attend a private hospital or clinic where treatment can be quite expensive.
 In all instances, medical procedures, including the use of sterilized needles and the provision of blood transfusions are very reliable.